lyteword/lyteword/content/the-gospel.md

 > *For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.*
 > &mdash; John 3:16, KJV

+> *For as in Adam all die, even so in Christ shall all be made alive.*
+> &mdash; 1 Corinthians 15:22, KJV

 > *There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.*
 > &mdash; Romans 8:1, KJV